jdeantoni/KilnRegulator3.0/doc/DEVELOPERS.md

 Raspberry Pi server development can be done both on a Raspberry Pi 3 or a standard computer with a Linux distribution, although keep in mind that the architecture is different.
 Raspberry Pi 3 is ARMv7-A (armhf on Debian), a PC is x86_64 (amd64 on Debian, note that i686 is not supported).

 Raspberry Pi development requires `nodejs >= 8` and `npm` locally.
-Make sure you use a recent `npm` version or else modules may fail installing.
+Make sure you use a recent `npm` version or else modules may fail installing (repository server may throw 405 errors).
+You may encounter this issue with the latest `npm` package on Raspbian.

 #### Development